 - does not directly bill your plan for the drug using the electronic billing system.

-In these circumstances, the doctor will bill you for the entire cost of the vaccination and you will have to pay the entire bill up front.
+In these circumstances, the doctor will bill you for the entire cost of the vaccination (the drug and its injection) and you will have to pay the entire bill up front.
 You will then have follow your Part D plan's rules to get a refund (reimbursement).
 The doctor is not limited in how much she can charge you for the vaccine but your Part D plan will only pay its approved amount for the vaccine costs.
 When you are reimbursed by the plan, you will only be reimbursed for your Part D plan's approved payment.
 You will be responsible for the difference between the doctor's charge and the plan's approved payment.

 If you have Extra Help, you can go to any doctor or in-network pharmacy.
 You will be covered for your vaccination and will only be responsible for the Extra Help copay.
 However, you may need to pay the entire bill up front and then be reimbursed by your Part D plan if you get vaccinated by a provider who does not directly bill your Part D plan.